 - Or apple sauce, jam or preserve, on the side (optional)

 For the savory matzo brei, you will need to caramelize the onions first.
 Heat 2 tablespoons of the chicken fat or oil in a sauté pan and gently cook the onions until soft and caramelized.
 Let them cook at medium heat for a few minutes, then sprinkle a little salt and a little sugar over them.
 Cover the pan and turn the heat to low.
 Stir occasionally.
 This should take 15-20 minutes.
 Remove from the pan and set aside.
 Wipe out the pan with a paper towel.

 Soften the matzo:

-Soften the matzo a little by running them under cold water for a minute or so.
+Soften the matzo a little by running them under cold water for 15 to 60 seconds.
 The longer you wet them down, the softer they will be; it's your choice.

 Break up matzo and stir with beaten eggs and caramelized onions:

 Beat the eggs with a little salt and black pepper in a large bowl.
 Break the matzo up into pieces of about 1/2 to 1 inch into the bowl with the eggs.
 Stir in the caramelized onions and mix well.